warestack/cc/Class-1/Lab1-Part1-Linux-Intro.md

 #### Lab 1.1 Part A: Preparing your workspace

-You will need to watch the videos posted in preparation for the first class to run this tutorial.

 1. Firstly, follow `Week 0` tutorial on redeeming your coupon and then creating a new VM.

-Go go ahead and create a new VM.
-You will use this VM for today's tutorial.
+**Go go ahead and create a VM using the configuration as `Week 0`.
+You will use the VM for this tutorial.**

-> You should be able now to create a new VM :white_check_mark:

 #### Lab 1.1 Part B: Deploying a Cloud application